Alger Settlement – City Of Cleveland (formerly in Rockport Township)

 Back to the Gleesons… the family name was changed to Gleason in some of its branches.
 Clara (Gleason) Carey (1851 – 1938), who was a granddaughter of Moses & Polly, inherited the estate & businesses.
 She moved into the World’s End Tavern with her husband Dominick Carey, a famous bridge & tunnel builder.
 Dominick built the Maple Wood Stock Farm for race horse training near the site of the old distillery.
 He tragically died in flood waters around the Main Street Bridge (one of his projects) that connected Ohio to Wheeling, WV in 1892.

 There are still several remnants of Little Egypt left around the Bedford Reservation though.
 Charlie’s Tavern is still open & is now Tinkers Creek Road Tavern & the old lockmaster’s house is a visitor’s center for the reservation.
 The Edmund & Charlotte (Comstock) Gleason House (Clara’s parents), built in 1851, is at 7243 Canal Rd in Valley View, OH.
-It was put on the National Register Of Historic Places in 1978 & currently houses the Canal Corners Farm & Market.
+It was added to the National Register Of Historic Places in 1978 & currently houses the Canal Corners Farm & Market.

 A few of the gravestones are still intact in Gleeson Homestead Cemetery on top of the hill East of Dunham Rd across from the Astorhurst Golf Course.
 One of them is the gravestone of a grandson of Moses & Polly, Edmond Gleeson, who died on October 26, 1851 at 13 years & 11 months old.
 Most of the bodies were moved to Bedford Cemetery on Broadway Ave in Bedford, approximately 8 miles East of Little Egypt.
-The Comstocks & other early settlers were buried in Tinkers Creek Cemetery off of Button Rd.
-Vehicle parking is available near the blocked off portion of the end of the road & follow the old path to the top of the hill & across a field.
-It’s listed on google maps with the search “Tinkers Creek Cemetery Ohio” but we’re not sure how accurate the pinpoint is.
+The Comstocks & other early settlers were buried in Tinkers Creek Cemetery on the north side of Tinkers Creek Road east of Canal Road behind Valley View Village Church.

 The Walton Hills Historical Resource Center also conducts tours of Little Egypt, usually in March & May every year, meeting in the Hemlock Creek Pavilion parking lot in the Bedford Reservation.
 The one in March was for a hike to the Gleeson Cemetery & mound & the one in May a ride around tour for anyone that doesn’t want to do the hike.
 There are also numerous reports of hauntings in the area.
 Whether going out on your own or taking a guided tour, Little Egypt is an amazing ghost town to visit within a modern day community.